SnpM/asdftimer/README.md

-# EasyTimer
+# Asdftimer

-EasyTimer is a simple Python utility class for measuring elapsed time.
+`asdftimer` is a simple Python utility class for measuring elapsed time.
 It provides an easy-to-use interface for timing code execution, with support for logging and context management.

 ## Features